Imagine the following situation:

 Here’s another hypothetical that nicely illustrates this point:

 Let’s say you’ve chosen the first option because you’ve already sunk hundreds of thousands of dollars into your site over the past few years.
 You want to give the site a chance to flourish.
-It’s apparent to you that the site has been demoted for particular reasons pertaining to Google’s guidelines, but you run into a problem: you’re not sure what other SEO‐related issues your site still faces as a result of your previous providers.
+To give your site the best chance of being successful you should look to extremely user flow focused.
+There is more info here on this topic.
+Moreover, It’s apparent to you that the site has been demoted for particular reasons pertaining to Google’s guidelines, but you run into a problem: you’re not sure what other SEO?related issues your site still faces as a result of your previous providers.
 And that’s a problem for the future of your website – even if the site manages to recover, there’s a real possibility that the website is built upon a shaky base.

 The attorneys who seek our assistance have other websites on other platforms, and they’ve spent thousands of dollars on their SEO and marketing.
 And yet, by adhering to our guidelines and using our system, attorneys who start with LawLytics have seen major ranking improvements in just a few months.
 Best of all, they manage to completely outdo their old site, because they’re creating a lasting, appreciating asset that’s built without trying to “trick” search engines.